Shalini Palace: History

-The palace has been converted 1987 into a 3-star hotel and has been used as a background for many films.
+The palace has been converted in 1987 into a 3-star hotel and has been used as a background for many films.
 Because of heavy losses it had to be shut down in 2014 and given over to the Municipality.
-It is closed by now (march 2018).
+It is closed by now (March 2018).

 Architecture

 The Palace is built of intricately carved black stone and Italian marble.
 Rich decorative wooden doorways fitted with etched Belgian glass bearing the crest of the Maharaja of Kolhapur, add to the regal grandeur.
 Majestic black stone arches form the verandah and the porch.
 The stained glass windows and the huge tower clock are restored to their original beauty.